cyclopcam/cyclops/proxy/readme.md

 ## Root Access

-Controlling Wireguard requires root priviledges.
-In order to limit our attack surface, we do not run the proxy server as root.
-Instead, we run a companion program who's only job is to talk to Wireguard.
-This companion program lives in cmd/kernelwg.
-We use Go's GOB encoder to marshal data between proxy and kernelwg.
+Controlling Wireguard requires root privileges.
+In order to limit our attack surface, we use setuid + setgid to lower our privileges.
+However, before doing that, we launch a copy of ourselves as root.
+That root process is the one that performs the Wireguard manipulations.
+The two processes communicate via a unix domain socket.
+We use Go's GOB encoder to marshal data between them.

 ## Dev Env

 > scripts/proxy/compose

-(as root)

-> go run cmd/kernelwg/kernelwg.go

-(not as root)

-> go run cmd/proxy/proxy.go
+> go build -o bin/cyclopsproxy && sudo bin/cyclopsproxy

 You should now be able to hit the proxy, eg